Difference Between Private Equity vs Hedge Fund

 |Fees are taken by the Management.||In a private equity fund, the fees taken by the management is one to two percent of the financial assets that are actively managed.||In a hedge fund, the fees taken by the management is one to two percent of the financial assets that are still under management.|

 |Exit||Private equity firms exit by selling off the financial securities they own.||Hedge funds exit by selling their securities on a public stock exchange.|

 |Control||Private equity companies have a greater amount of control upon the entities that are owned by them with respect to changing or redesigning business strategies, implementation of governance, and making operational improvements.||Hedge funds do not have any sort of control over the companies that they have made an investment in.|

 |Percentage of Investment||Private equity entities invest almost 100% in another company.||Hedge funds are minority shareholders making a maximum of 50% investment in another company.|

 |Restrictions on transferability||Private equity funds cannot be easily transferred as these are close-ended investment funds.
 The restrictions on the transferability of these funds are applicable only for a limited span of time.||Hedge funds can be easily transferred since these are open-ended investment funds.|

 |Term||The life of an investment in a private equity fund is contractually defined.||The life of an investment in a hedge fund is free from any sort of restrictions.|

-Private equity funds are the funds taken into use for the purpose of acquiring the stakes of public limited companies and converting them into private limited companies or making an investment in private companies to gain control over its asset management.
-The purpose of a private equity fund can be the acquisition of organization, expansion, strengthening the balance sheet of an organization, etc. Hedge funds are privately-owned companies that choose to raise funds from their investors and then reinvest them into risk-bearing portfolios.
+Private equity funds are the funds taken into use to acquire the stakes of public limited companies and convert them into private limited companies or make an investment in private companies to gain control over their asset management.
+The purpose of a private equity fund can be the acquisition of an organization, expansion, strengthening the balance sheet of an organization, etc. Hedge funds are privately-owned companies that choose to raise funds from their investors and then reinvest them into risk-bearing portfolios.